arialdomartini/arialdomartini.github.io/_posts/2022-05-30-git-worktree.md

 - Git
 ---
 [git stash][git-stash] is very convenient to quickly *switch* to another branch without loosing your changes.<br/>
-What if you wish to browse *both* your changes *and* another branch?
+What if you wish to browse *both* your changes *and* another branch?<br/>
+`worktree` lets you checkout more than one branch at a same time.

 <!--more-->
 # Temporary Branch